 Extra Windshield Wiper Fluid

 I like to keep the windshield wiper fluid that has a de-icer with us during the winter.
 In the summer I keep one that helps take off dead bugs.

 Snow and sun can be a blinding combination.
-Sunglasses can mean the difference of being able to see or not.
-I always like to keep a spare pair in the center console.
+Sunglasses can mean the difference between being able to see or not.
+I always like to keep a pair of Oakley prescription sunglasses in the center console.

 Cell Phone Chargers